-Podcasts are a favorite way for many people to access content they love.
+Podcasts continue to grow in popularity, and are becoming the favorite medium for many people to access content they care about.

 A built-in microphone on your computer may not give you the best quality, so it’s normally a good idea to purchase a USB microphone setup.

-Avoid recording in a small space with hard surfaces.
+Avoid recording in a small space with hard surfaces – this can hurt your sound quality and lead to echoes and distortion.
 This doesn’t help your sound quality at all.
 Instead, record in a large, quiet room that has lots of space.

 Make sure your background noise is not noticeable (the A/C or heater can be quite loud in a recording).
 Use material that can absorb or diffuse sound as you tweak and adjust.

 Your audio input level should be around 10dB.
 This gives you a clean sound, eliminating distortion or digital clipping.

 The best angle for your microphone is to be up to the side while angled slightly toward your mouth.
 This eliminates those popping sounds on the letter P, and snake-like S sounds, giving you a more natural tone.

 Any podcast recording software worth its salt is going to be easy to use.
 The process of recording should be as simple as pressing Record, Stop, and Save.

 Be prepared for your recording by knowing what you’ll say ahead of time.
 You don’t want to read your podcast, but you do want a good outline of points you’ll be making.

 Be ready with how you’ll introduce yourself, as well as how you’ll sign off.
 Figuring out these two elements beforehand will eliminate awkward pauses and scrambling for words.